-Space is almost ‘sold out’ to our ‘Think Tank‘ in New York on September 9th.
-The event – that will commemorate the 20th anniversary of the 9/11 tragedy – will focus on how to deal with future disasters… as well as looking at a ‘Leap Year’ global disaster drill.
+Seats for our September 9 ‘Think Tank‘are totally occupied.
+And the event – that will commemorate the 20th anniversary of the 9/11 tragedy – will focus on how to deal with future disasters… as well as looking at a ‘Leap Year’ global disaster drill.
 FEMA is hosting the event and Safe America will evaluate ‘how COVID-19 will make future global events better resolved.’

-High-level non-profit executives who’ve confirmed attending include GA Pacific Foundation President Curley Dossman.
-Others include: IAEM CEO Beth Armstrong; Red Cross Disaster Partners Director Earl Brown; and National Association of Counties (NACO) CEO Matt Chase.
+High-level non-profit executives who’ve confirmed attending include IAEM CEO Beth Armstrong; DAV national CEO Mark Purchase, American Red Cross Disaster Partners Director Earl Brown; and National Association of Counties (NACO) CEO Matt Chase.
 Topics include:

 - assessing the ‘best’ technology to distribute for future disaster recovery